moloch--/leakdb/README.md

 # LeakDB

-LeakDB is a cost effective bring-your-own-data tool set to normalize, deduplicate, index, sort, and search leaked databases.
+LeakDB is a build your own plaintext "Have I Been Pwned" service tool set.
+The LeakDB tool set can normalize, deduplicate, index, sort, and search leaked data sets.
 Once curated, LeakDB can search terabytes of data in less than a tenth of a second.
 The LeakDB server exposes a simple JSON API, which can be queried using the command line client or any http client.

 LeakDB normalizes data sets, uses a configurable [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) to remove duplicate entires, sorts indexes using [external quicksort](https://en.wikipedia.org/wiki/External_sorting) with a [k-way binary tree merge](https://en.wikipedia.org/wiki/K-way_merge_algorithm), and [binary tree search](https://en.wikipedia.org/wiki/Binary_tree) to find entries in the index.